SiliconLabs/wiseconnect/examples/snippets/ble/ble_multiconnection_gatt_test/readme.md

 ## Application Build Environment

-The application can be configured to suit your requirements and development environment.

 The application can be configured to suit you requirements and development environment.
 Go through the following sections and make any changes if needed.

 - In the Project Explorer pane of the IDE, expand the `ble_multiconnection_gatt_test` folder and open the `ble_config.h` file.
 Configure the following parameters based on your requirements.